 The core usually includes the surface abs, the deep abs, the obliques, and the glutes.

-Good news is that a simple move like the plank can help you build total core power and strength.
+The good news is that a simple move like the plank can help you build total core power and strength.

 It will help you build strength as well as balance and total body endurance.

-Begin laying face down then prop yourself up onto your forearms.
+Begin laying face down, then prop yourself up onto your forearms.

 Make sure your body is in a straight line from head to toe, core engaged, and back straight.

-This is basic plank position.
+This is a basic plank position.

 Next, if you are looking for more challenge, then reach out with your right arm in front of you while lifting the left leg behind you, hold it for a count of 10, then lower slowly down and switch sides.

 Aim for 6 reps on each side to complete one set.

 Do two sets.